 will be able to make their products safer, cheaper, and do things otherwise impossible prior to TSCTs.

-TSCTs common characteristic is the elimination of the clearance space that all other threads have.
-There is no room for environmental corrosion or the corrosion from unlike metals (AL-CU) in high voltage connections.
-There is no room for movement from hot/cold expansion or load cycling.
-There is no room to absorb vibrational movement, it is transmitted.
-Ideally Total Surface Contact Threads would seal, however in practice fabrication tolerances will require a microscopic layer of sealant to make stronger, more durable pneumatic and hydraulic connection.
-Eliminating the need for a clearance space opens a range of engineered applications.
+TSCTsTM common characteristic is the elimination of the clearance space that all other threads have.
+This is mechanically new and its engineering principals have to be determined to be put into application.
+How much resistance to environmental corrosion or corrosion from unlike metals (AL-CU) in high voltage connections.
+What are the differences that lack of movement has for hot/cold expansion or load cycling compared with norms.
+If there no room to absorb vibrational movement, can it transmit it efficiently?
+Ideally Total Surface ContactTM Threads would seal, in practice fabrication tolerances will require a microscopic layers of sealant.
+The application would be stronger, more durable pneumatic and hydraulic connection.
+Eliminating the need for a clearance space opens a range of applications.

-Some TSCT's can be incorporated as a valve.
+Some TSCT's can be incorporated as a valve button.
 The plunger, control thread and seat would be replaced with a male threaded plunger and female threaded seat with combined thread control.
 This is a repeating sealed connection.
 As a 3D printed replacement component, it could be a fast fix till industrial parts are delivered.
 3D printed parts eliminate the need to stockpile and valves could be made on demand.

 Three of the Total Surface Contact Threads have US patents; there are others.
 Their basic principles can be found in the American Fastener Journal articles Concentric Thread Principals , Wave Thread Principles , and Conic Thread Geometry 3.5 .

-The Wave ThreadTM is a stack of expanding circles that follow are spiraling helix.
-That sentence is the core innovation of this new chapter in mechanics.
-This is the first TSCT type that optimized the even distribution of stress with the unintended effect of increasing its load bearing tensile strength over 25%.
+The simplist WaveTM Thread is a stack of expanding circles that follow are spiraling helix.
+This is the first TSCT type that optimized the substanial even distribution of stress with the unintended effect of increasing its load bearing tensile strength over 25%.
 It will make stronger aerospace and automotive fasteners.
 This will replace the USB plug in consumer electronic connections with a quarter turn connection that will not pull out and be water tight.
-This will replace battery connection with longer lasting high surface contacts that will not loosen.
+This will replace battery connection with longer lasting high surface contacts that will not loosen and resist corrosion.

-The non-circular Concentric ThreadTM is a rotating stack of ANY two dimensional shape, except a circle.
+The non-circular ConcentricTM Thread is a rotating stack of ANY two dimensional shape, except a circle.
 Using a circle would make a cone, not a ConcentricTM Thread.
 The two dimensional shapes can be a square, heart, lizard, or the map of Europe, anything.
 This will make limitless consumer applications including unique containers.
 A curved axis concentric thread can screw around a corner reducing the net amount of fastening.
 The engineering is an application of two intersecting perpendicular planes.
 Some concentric thread shapes will fasten laterally while engaging linearly, the sides pull into thread.
 This allows multiple parts to be connected by one engagement.
 This will be one of the broadest new mechanics chapter.

-The Conic ThreadTM has the male and female profiles on the same plane at its terminal position.
+The Conic TM Thread has the male and female profiles on the same plane at its terminal position.
 It can be any current thread profile or new geometries.
 This was the first to eliminate the clearance space.
 It is another choice of threads to morph, to seal, to connect, to create.

 Every discovery has new terms, an expansion of old terms and odd quirks.
 The limits of every Total Surface ContactdTM Thread design is the female thread, no metaphor intended.
 It determines how small and tight the internal surface can be fabricated with the external male thread generated automatically.
 The odd quirk is the concave female shape has a convex shaped mate to show characteristics that otherwise could not be seen.

 The work on Total Surface ContactTM Threads has been mostly software development with 3D printing, 3-axis machining and making molds.
 The future of 3D printing with high resolution will allow a tremendous range of characteristics to be developed, tested and marketed as 3D printable products.
 Toy robotics with hydraulic and pneumatic components will lead to industrial ones.
-3D printed parts are a whole new cauldron what individuals will be able to make.
+3D printed parts are a whole new cauldron of what individuals will be able to make.

-Total Surface Contact Threads are the invention of Dale E. Van Cor from the American town of Winchester, New Hampshire.
+Total Surface ContactTM Threads are the invention of Dale E. Van Cor from the American town of Winchester, New Hampshire.
 He is supported by his wife Wanda.
 His mathematician is Dr. Ronald Tourgee from Spofford, NH, and his patent attorney is Mike Persson from Laconia, NH.
 There are two more patents pending and two more in the works.

 Dale Van Cor's talent is making his visions into physical parts.
 Getting applications to market requires developing the engineering tools to predict performance and failure of applications.
 This will take the resources and talents of others.
 This is a new genre in physical connections and there is more.

-last updated 02/17/2018
+last updated 09/11/2018